seanrussell/swan-ghost/README.md

 # Swan

-Minimal and responsive with a focus on simplicity and subtle animations, *Swan* is a theme that embodies the core concept of [Ghost](http://ghost.org/)&mdash;it fades into the background, bringing the focus to your content while creating a smooth experience.
+Minimal and responsive with a focus on simplicity, *Swan* is a theme that attempts to bring the focus to your content while creating a smooth experience.

 Supports blog and user images; cover images, while supported in the Ghost admin, are not displayed in the theme due to theme's minimal nature.